celer-network/sgn/docs/sgnops/sgnops_channel.md

 ## sgnops channel

-Start a local REST server talking to channel and sgn
+Start a local REST server talking to channel and SGN for testing

 ### Synopsis

-Start a local REST server talking to channel and sgn
+Start a local REST server talking to channel and SGN for testing

 ```
 sgnops channel [flags]